-NOTE 2 - The SC identifies the node providing the value of X using the node MAC address (SA of the LCDU carrying the AUT\NodeRequest.req message).
+NOTE - The SC identifies the node providing the value of X using the node MAC address (SA of the LCDU carrying the AUT\NodeAuthentication.req message).

-- 3) The node verifies the prompt, computes the value $S_2$ , as per [ITU-T X.1035], and sends it to the SC in the authentication prompt verification (AUT\Verification.res) message.
-The message is sent unencrypted. - 4) Using the exchanged variables $S_1$ and $S_2$ both nodes compute independently the 128-bit NSC encryption key (value of K as per [ITU-T X.1035]). - 5) The SC sends to the supplicant the authentication confirmation (AUT\Confirmation.cnf) message, which includes the confirmation flag and the in-domain broadcast (DB) encryption key.
-The AUT\Confirmation.cnf message shall be sent encrypted by NSC.
+3. The node shall verify the prompt, compute the value $S_2$ , as per [ITU-T X.1035], and send it to the SC in the authentication prompt verification (AUT\Verification.rsp) message.
+The message shall be sent unencrypted within 800 ms after reception of the AUT\Promp.ind.
+If the node determines that the value of $S_1$ or the value of Y is invalid, it shall reply with AUT\Verification.rsp with the status set to one.

+4. Using the exchanged variables $S_1$ and $S_2$ both nodes shall compute independently the 128-bit NSC encryption key (value of K as per [ITU-T X.1035]).

+5. The SC shall send to the Supplicant the authentication confirmation (AUT\Confirmation.cnf) message, which includes the confirmation flag, NMK, and the in-domain broadcast (DB) encryption key.
+The AUT\Confirmation.cnf message shall be sent encrypted by NSC within 800 ms after reception of the AUT\Verification.rsp.

+9.2.2.1.1 Authentication failure

+The node shall consider the authentication process failed in the following conditions:

+- The node does not receive the AUT\Promp.ind within 1 s after it sent AUT\NodeAuthentication.req; or - The node receives the failure indication in the AUT\Promp.ind; or - The node does not receive the AUT\Confirmation.cnf within 1 s after it sent AUT\Verfication.rsp; or - The node receives the failure indication in the AUT\Confirmation.cnf.

-If any one of the steps fails, SC shall send AUT\Confirmation.cnf with a confirmation flag set off.
-In case the confirmation flag is off, or the node cannot decrypt the AUT\Confirmation.cnf, or it did not receive AUT\Confirmation.cnf in the 200 ms after it sent the value $S_2$ , the node shall consider authentication failed.
-The supplicant may start re-authentication in a time period greater than one second, and shall not transmit any data from the time it received AUT\Confirmation.cnf until it starts re-authentication.
-After four unsuccessful re-authentication attempts, the SC shall request the domain master by sending the SC\DMRes.req message to resign the node (supplicant) from the domain using forced resignation, as described in clause 8.6.1.1.3.2.
+If the SC does not receive AUT\Verification.rsp within 1 s after it sent AUT\Promp.ind, it shall abort the authentication process.

+In case the authentication process failed, the Supplicant may start re-authentication in time period greater than 1 s from the instance it detects the failure, and shall not transmit any data until it starts re-authentication.
+After 4 unsuccessful re-authentication attempts, the SC shall request the domain master by sending the SC\DMRes.req message to resign the node (Supplicant) from the domain using forced resignation, as described in clause 8.6.1.1.3.2.
+The domain master, upon receiving the SC\DMRes.req message, shall reply with a SC\DMRes.cnf message within 100 ms. If the SC does not receive a SC\DMRes.cnf message within 200 ms, it shall retry sending the SC\DMRes.req message.